francislxw/cv/k8s/2.Create a proxy/README.md

+# Proxy

-# Proxy is for the communicationn between Pods, Nodes, is filtered by label
+Proxy is for the communicationn between Pods, Nodes, is filtered by label

 1. $ kubectl proxy
 ```